AhmedTohamy01/My-Playground-Public/imgs/Professional Skills/What are Soft Skills.md

 Before you start diving into tips and tricks, make sure that you fully understand how to use Google Calendar’s core features: scheduling, creating calendars, setting events to repeat, etc. This video https://www.youtube.com/watch?v=1EjJ55BODn0 offers a clear, thorough tutorial on these primary features.
 If you already feel very confident in your knowledge of Google Calendar, feel free to skip it, but if you would like a refresher (or if you’re not 100% sure how to manage your calendar), we strongly recommend it.

 ***Time Blocking: How to Use Google Calendar to Enforce Our Favorite Time Management Strategy***

+If you’ve ever struggled with time management and done some research online, you may have heard of time blocking.
+Time blocking is a simple strategy: rather than creating “to-do” lists and checking things off, you’ll instead “block” off specific timeframes on your calendar for specific tasks.
+Then you stick to those time blocks, even if it means having to pause a task before you’re done in order to move on to the next event.

+Microverse already encourages the use of time blocking: you can find your suggested schedule on the student dashboard, and the peer-programming aspect of Microverse helps all students stick to that schedule.
+As interview prep students and job searchers (and later on as full-time developers), however, you will have to independently structure your own day, and time-blocking offers a huge advantage; in the article linked above, one author actually estimated that time-blocking increased his productivity by 50%.

+Here’s an example of what a job searching student’s Google Calendar might look like: